utdata/icj-setting-up/windows.md

 ### Set up Bitbucket

-If you don't already have a github account, go to [bitbucket.org](https://bitbucket.org/) and create an account.
+If you don't already have a bitbucket account, go to [bitbucket.org](https://bitbucket.org/) and create an account.
 Two important things to note:

 * Choose your username carefully.
 Don't use upper case characters or special characters because this will become part of a URL later.
 * USE YOUR UNIVERSITY EMAIL IF YOU HAVE ONE.
 If you don't have an university email, then [use this form](https://www.atlassian.com/software/views/bitbucket-academic-license) to apply for an academic licence.